A1 · BeginnerEnglish

 Structure:

-→ After did not, the verb is in the base form (NO -ed).
+Important: After did not, use the base verb (no -ed).

 Examples: